-5. Sew darts on Back pieces.
+5. Sew waist darts on Back pieces if these are present on your sewing pattern.
 Start from the edge of the fabric, and stitch towards the dart corner, using a narrow stitch.
 Do not backstitch, leave long threads and tie a knot.
 Press bulk of darts towards center back (see Figure in the right).